The Southwest’s

 - Isolation

-The good news: if your current system was designed to the old standards, you’re probably close.
-But many shops we visit still have gaps — and if your DHA turns up problems, we’ve got a step-by-step plan.
+If your current system was designed to the old standards, you’re probably close.
+But many shops we visit still have gaps — and if your dust hazard analysis (DHA) turns up problems, we have a step-by-step plan.

-Want to know where your shop stands?
-The free assessment includes a full NFPA 660 review — we’ll tell you exactly what you need (or don’t need).
+The free assessment includes a full NFPA 660 review — you’ll know exactly what you need (or don’t need) before spending a dollar.

 How does the whole process work from assessment to installed system?